-In Fiscal Year 2020, a total of 1,608 health care professionals received loan repayment.
-However, the IHS had 381 requests for loan repayment that could not be fulfilled due to a lack of funding.
-At the same time, the IHS approved 357 new scholarship applicants but was only able to fund 266 new awards.
+In Fiscal Year 2021, a total of 1,658 health care professionals received loan repayment.
+This included 539 new awards, 604 contract extensions, and 515 health professionals starting the second year of their FY 2020 two-year contract.
+The IHS had 341 requests for loan repayment that could not be fulfilled.
+At the same time, the IHS had over 500 new scholarship applicants but was only able to fund 255 new awards.

 The taxation of these benefits blunts their impact and limits their reach to health professionals who are interested in doing this critical work, and for whom recruitment and retention tools like loan repayments and scholarships are vital.